Growing jalapenos can be done by starting them from seed or by purchasing plants from a nursery.

-For comparison, the heat index of common sweet green peppers is zero, while the hottest peppers measure around 300,000 Scoville units or more.
+(For comparison, the heat index of common sweet green peppers is zero, while the current hottest pepper, the Carolina Reaper, measures over two million SHU!)

 Plant jalapeno seeds indoors in pots or in a propagator about six weeks before the last expected frost.
 For many locations, this will be anywhere between January and March.

 Use a sterile seed-starting mix to fill the containers about 3/4 full.
 Drop one to three seeds in and cover them with a light layer of soil.

 Be sure to allow plenty of air ventilation to prevent fungal rot.